QuantumMisaka/ATST-Tools/README.md

 Also, thermodynamic analysis will be performed based on `ase.thermochemistry.HarmonicThermo` object based on vibration analysis result and specified temperature.

 ## Relaxation
 Relaxation method offer by ASE can be used by scripts from `relax` directory, which use ABACUS as SCF calculator.

+## ase-dp
+There are also scripts for Deep-Potential and DPA-2 potential usage in `ase-dp` directory for TS exploration and structural relaxation, some newest examples can be used by `neb2dimer_dp.py`, `neb2sella_dp.py` and `relax_dp.py` for Deep-Potential and DPA-2 potential usage.

+Parallel NEB version for ase-dp is also in developing.

 ## Notices